uw-echospace/group-website/content/authors/adkris/_index.md

 My core competency is in programming, with an expertise in Python and Java.
 I am currently applying signal processing techniques in passive acoustic monitoring of bats with a goal toward ecological conservation.

 At Echospace, I am developing and applying computational methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
-We collect our echolocation data from local bat colonies by deploying AudioMoths, which are autonomous recording units, at the Union Bay Natural Area, beside the Husky Football Stadium.
+We collect our echolocation data from local bat colonies by deploying autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)), at the Union Bay Natural Area right by the UW Husky Football Stadium.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!